Casimir effect in DFR space-time: Conclusion

-We have also investigated finite temperature corrections to the Casimir effect in $4+1$ dimensional DFR space-time.
-For the high temperature limit, we have shown that the Casimir force has terms that scale as $\frac{1}{L^3}$ and $\frac{1}{L}$ respectively. $\frac{1}{L}$ term is purely due to non-commutativity of space-time.
-Similarly we have studied the low temperature limit of the Casimir force, and it is shown to have terms that vary as $\frac{1}{L^4}$ and $\frac{1}{L^2}$.
-Here $\frac{1}{L^2}$ is purely due to non-commutativity of space-time.
-In \cite{rype,teo1}, finite temperature correction to Casimir effect due to presence of one extra commutative dimension was studied.
-These studies have shown that for the high temperature limit Casimir force had terms that scale as $\frac{1}{L^3}$ and $\frac{1}{L}$, respectively and for the low temperature limit Casimir force scale as $\frac{1}{L^4}$ and $\frac{1}{L^2}$, respectively, which is the same feature we find here in DFR space-time.
-Analyzing the expression for the Casimir force, keeping only first order corrections in $\tilde{\theta}$, we find that the Casimir force, both at zero temperature and at finite temperature (in both the low temperature and high temperature limits) have two different type of correction terms; one varies inversely with $\lambda$ and other varies linearly to $\lambda$.
-Here $\lambda$ is fundamental length scale of DFR non-commutative theory.
+We have also investigated finite temperature corrections to the Casimir effect, in presence of extra compactified dimension, in $4+1$ dimensional DFR space-time.
+For the high-temperature limit, we have shown that the Casimir force has terms that scale as $\frac{1}{L^3}$ and $\frac{1}{L}$ respectively. $\frac{1}{L}$ term is purely due to the non-commutativity of space-time.
+Similarly, we have studied the low-temperature limit of the Casimir force, and it is shown to have terms that vary as $\frac{1}{L^4}$ and $\frac{1}{L^2}$.
+Here $\frac{1}{L^2}$ is purely due to the non-commutativity of space-time.
+In \cite{rype,teo1}, finite temperature correction to Casimir effect due to the presence of one extra commutative dimension was studied and the result shows the same feature we find here in DFR space-time.

-In the appendix, we have investigated Casimir effect for $3+1$ dimensional massive scalar field theory \cite{kam} obtained from $7$-dimensional massless DFRA scalar field theory in DFR space time by applying Kaluza-Klein reduction method.
+In the appendix, we have investigated the Casimir effect for $3+1$ dimensional massive scalar field theory \cite{kam} obtained from $7$-dimensional massless DFRA scalar field theory in DFR space-time by applying the Kaluza-Klein reduction method.